Moir\'e fractals in twisted graphene layers: Implications of the above construction for the band structure

-FIGS.~\ref{fig:fractal_structures_comm}(a3) and (b3) show the band structure and corresponding DOS.
-Precisely $L_{N}$ number of electronics bands, given by Eq. \ref{eqn:numberN}, thrust into the energy bandgap of $7.2~\si{\electronvolt}$ for $\theta_{r} = \ang{21.786}$ and $5.2~\si{\electronvolt}$ for $\theta_{r} = \ang{32.204}$ between the two lowest bands in the absence of mEP at the $\Gamma$-point.
-Whereas the additional bands at the $K$ and $K'$ points confine themselves in the energy range in a even narrower band-gap than the one at $\Gamma$-point and the two lowest bands above and below the Fermi energy meet at the Dirac point.
-In case of incommensurate magic angle TBLG (MATBLG) \cite{Suarez2010,Bistritzer2011,Uchida2014,NNTnam2017} where the occurrence of flat bands facilitate a variety of correlated phases \cite{Cao2018I,Cao2018II,Lu2019,Serlin2020,Nuckolls2020,Wu2021,Saito2021,Das2021,LedwithFCI2020,Cao2021}, the FG is applied alternatingly outside and inside of the edges of the corresponding initiators which are the mBZ of MATBLG as shown by the red dashed lines in the FIGs.~\ref{fig:frac_strs_incomm}(a) and (b).
-Both these figures also show the superimposed BZs corresponding to the first three iterations $ j=1,2,3 $ formed by the hierarchical mEP applied to the incommensurate TBLG at the first magic-angle $ \theta \sim \ang{1.05} $.
-FIG.~\ref{fig:frac_strs_incomm}(a) corresponds to $ \theta_{r}\sim\ang{13.17}$ and $ D_{f} =1.093$, whereas FIG.~\ref{fig:frac_strs_incomm}(b) corresponds to $\theta_{r}\sim\ang{21.79}$ and $ D_{f} =1.129$.
-The change in $D_{f} $ and the corresponding L\"{o}schian number $ L_{N} $ changes the number of bands that are pushed towards the Fermi level at the $ \Gamma $-point within a bandgap of $ \sim13.76~\si{\milli\electronvolt}$ for incommensurate MATLBG to preserve the emerging fractality in a way similar to the case of commensurate structures.
-Because of the increase of the number of bands to $2N$ within the same bandwidth of MATBLG, the $2(N-1)$ inner bands will now have a significantly reduced curvature as compared to the original flat bands.
-It can be verified from Fig.(\ref{fig:Fermivel1}) in the appendix \ref{appendixA} that the renormalised Fermi velocity in tBLG in the presence of a hierarchical MEP remains same as in the TBLG even though the Fermi level gets shifted.
+For magic-angle TBLG (MATBLG) \cite{Suarez2010,Bistritzer2011,Uchida2014,NNTnam2017}, the flat bands facilitate various correlated phases \cite{Cao2018I,Cao2018II,Lu2019,Serlin2020,Nuckolls2020,Wu2021,Saito2021,Das2021,LedwithFCI2020,Cao2021}.
+The FGs apply alternately outside and inside the edges of their initiators, which are the mBZ of MATBLG (red dashed lines in FIGs.~\ref{fig:frac_strs_incomm}(a),(b)), also showing the superimposed BZs for $j=1,2,3$ at the first magic angle $\theta \sim \ang{1.05}$).
+For FIG.\ref{fig:frac_strs_incomm}(a): $\theta_{r}\sim\ang{13.17}$ and $D_{f} =1.093$, while for FIG.\ref{fig:frac_strs_incomm}(b): $\theta_{r}\sim\ang{21.79}$ and $D_{f} =1.129$.
+The change in $D_{f}$ and $L_{N}$ alters the number of bands pushed towards the Fermi level $E_{F}$ at the $\Gamma$-point within a bandgap of $\sim13.76~\si{\milli\electronvolt}$ for MATBLG, preserving the emergent fractality similar to commensurate structures.
+An additional $2(e^{2\ln(n_{c})/D_{f}}-1)$ inner bands again exhibit significantly reduced curvature compared to the original flat bands.
+FIG.\ref{fig:Fermivel1} verifies that TBLG's renormalized $v_F$ remains indifferent to the presence of hierarchical mEP, despite the shift in $E_{F}$.
+The Hamiltonian (\ref{eqn:2ham}) ignores lattice relaxation effects, namely the variations in the interlayer hopping amplitudes in the AA-BB- and AB-BA-rich regions.
+Their \cite{Koshino2015,Carr2018,Carr2019,Leconte2022} inclusion doesn't alter this emergent fractality linked to the bandstructures (Appendix-\ref{ssec:6}-FIG.\ref{fig:corrband}).